Walltherm® - Vajolet Basic

 with white Firepanels and cover in stone.

 Recommended for the Walltherm:

-NEW: the controller WAL03 closes automatically the electric air inlet flap, if the water temperature isn't high enough.
+The controller WAL04 closes automatically the electric air inlet flap, if the water temperature isn't high enough.
 This function prevent a cooling of the not working stove due to the cold air circulation from the outside is stopped.